Note

 instance.x[bid_id].fix(instance.x[bid_id].value)

-# resolve the model
+# Resolve the model

-results = solver.solve(instance, options=options)
+results = solver.solve(instance, options=solver_options)

 return instance, results